OWASP/wstg/document/4-Web_Application_Security_Testing/12-API_Testing/01-API_Reconnaissance.md

 Even if you have the API documentation browsing the application is a good idea.
 Documentation can be outdated, inaccurate, or incomplete.

 Browsing the application with an intercepting proxy such as ZAP or Burp Suite records endpoints for later inspection.
 In addition, using their built-in spidering functionality, intercepting proxies can help generate a comprehensive list of endpoints.
-From the spidered urls look for links with obvious API URL naming schemes.
+From the spidered URLs look for links with obvious API URL naming schemes.
 These include:

 ```markdown
 - <https://example.com/api/v1> (or v2 etc)